 - Tolerance to abiotic factors: Depending on the region of the state where your farm is located, it will be subjected to different abiotic stresses.
 Acid soils are a major concern in south central, central, and north central Kansas, and varieties that have good low soil pH tolerance are warranted.
 Meanwhile, drought is a dominant factor in western Kansas, and varieties with better drought tolerance should be favored there.
 Varieties differ in their tolerance to abiotic stresses, and selecting a variety with better tolerance to the major limiting factor in your operation will allow the variety’s potential to be more easily achieved.

-- Disease resistance: Variety selection can help reduce the risk to many of the most common and damaging diseases in Kansas.
-Selecting a variety like SY Monument, Zenda, or LCS Chrome, which have good stripe rust and leaf rust resistance, can reduce the risk of severe disease problems and the need for foliar fungicide in the spring.
-Producers who are willing to spray a foliar fungicide have more variety options to choose from than those who are not.
-Some varieties have many very good characteristics and yield potential, but lack resistance to some major fungal diseases and thus require a fungicide to maintain their productivity.
+- Disease resistance: Producers who are willing to spray a foliar fungicide have more variety options to choose from than those who are not.
+Some varieties have many very good characteristics and yield potential, but may have lost their resistance to some major fungal diseases and thus require a fungicide.
 For example, Everest has many good characteristics, such as intermediate head scab resistance, some of the best barley yellow dwarf resistance available, and acid soil and Hessian fly tolerance; however, it is very susceptible to stripe rust.
 If a producer is willing to spray a foliar fungicide, Everest is still an excellent option.
-This is also true for varieties such as TAM 111, TAM 112, etc. Diseases such as leaf or stripe rust can be controlled with a foliar fungicide and producers have the option to budget for it in their operation.
+This is also true for varieties such as Byrd, TAM 111, TAM 112, Avery, etc. Diseases such as leaf or stripe rust can be controlled with a foliar fungicide and producers have the option to budget for it in their operation.
 Meanwhile, other diseases require more of a systems management approach and cannot be controlled after they are established.
 These include virus diseases such as wheat streak mosaic and barley yellow dwarf, and can also include a fungal disease such as Fusarium head blight, which is not always successfully controlled with fungicide spraying.
 If these diseases are common concerns in your region, evaluate each variety’s ratings against these constraints and selecting the ones that provide better levels of resistance.